SergePauli/YrestAPI/README.md

   ON (pc.contact_id = c.id)
   AND (c.type = 'Phone')
   ```
-- **Назначение:**
+- **Purpose:**

-  **where** — фильтры для конечной таблицы связи.
-  **through_where** — фильтры для промежуточной таблицы при through-связях.
+  **where** — filters for the final relation table.
+  **through_where** — filters for the intermediate table in through-relations.

 ---

 ## 2. Formatter — post-processing of preset fields

 Formatters transform or combine field values **after** the SQL query and after merging related data.
 They are useful when you want to **collapse a nested preset into a string** or build a computed text field.
-Formatters provide a mini-language for building computed fields inside presets.
+Formatters are a mini-language for computed fields, allowing value composition, character slicing, and conditionals.
-They allow you to combine values from multiple fields, apply character slicing, and add conditional logic.

 ---

 ### Syntax

 #### 1. Inline computed field
 ```yaml